The 10 States In America With The Largest Black Population For 2023

 Click to enlarge

-America is a very diverse place.
-According to Wikipedia, there are 7 major races in America.
-But which state has the most african americans as a percent?
-We know what you’re thinking: some state in the south.
+The United States is a very diverse place.
+According to Wikipedia, there are seven major races in America.
+But which state has the most African Americans as a percentage?

 What’s the state with the largest African American population?
 Well, according to the most recent Census data, Mississippi is the state with the highest percentage of black Americans.

-Close but no cigar on our guess.
+Close, but no cigar on our guess.

-The 10 States With The Largest Percentage Of African American Population In The United States For 2023
+The 10 States With The Largest Percentage Of African American Population In The United States For 2024

 1. Mississippi